monica-rodriguez/libby-app/README.md

 - Adds the cross-origin link to connect to the react dev server
 - Run mvn spring-boot:run for the backend to run
 - Run npm run start in the front end to get it rendering.

+## RELEASE 2.1.1
+- Adds the cross-origins to the UserListController